lmparppei/Beat/README.md

 ## About Beat

 This started as a personal project as I needed a simple, multi-window, lightweight screenwriting application for my own films.
-All other existing screenwriting apps were weird, expensive, cumbersome or even lacked some pretty important features - such as automatic and visible scene numbering while writing.
+All other existing screenwriting apps were weird, expensive, cumbersome or even lacked some pretty important features.

 Beat is under active development, and worst bugs will usually be fixed ASAP.
 If you encounter a bug, contact me through e-mail, Discord or file an issue here on GitHub.